 You can see the big picture

 One of the main benefits of using a work plan is that it helps you focus on your tasks and the big picture – at the same time.
-Sometimes it’s easy to become too focused on the day-to-day grind that you forget about the purpose of the broader project you are working towards.
+Sometimes it’s easy to become so focused on the day-to-day grind that you forget about the purpose of the broader project you are working towards.

 By keeping the main objectives and individual tasks on the same page, you can stay organized for the short term and motivated for the long term.
+This is crucial with complex projects when you often can see the big goal because of the daily tasks that stop you from seeing the project progress.

 It enables you to anticipate potential problems